mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 ## Step 0.
 Getting set ut before the hackathon
 Before the hackathon you should have the following installed on your computer.
 How to install each component is described below.
-- Python 3 (reccommended, not mandatory)
+- Python 3 (recommended, not mandatory)
 - Git
 - Docker  ([Guide](https://docs.docker.com/get-docker/))
 - Have an [AWS account.](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc)
 - Have the [AWS Command Line Interface (CLI) installed](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
-Version 2 is the newest version and reccommended, if you already have Version 1 installed then that's fine.
+Version 2 is the newest version and recommended, if you already have Version 1 installed then that's fine.
--
-### Installing Python 3
+### Installing Python 3 (optional but recommended)
 It is recommended to have Python 3 installed on your computer before the hackathon.
-This will allow you to testthe application on your own computer before we deploy it to the cloud.
+This will allow you to test the application on your own computer before we deploy it to the cloud.

-You can install Python 3 by following [this guide for Windows](https://phoenixnap.com/kb/how-to-install-python-3-windows) or [this guide for mac](https://docs.python-guide.org/starting/install3/osx/).
-Make sure that you also install pip, a package installer for Python (this is included in the guide for bot operating systems).
+You can install Python 3 by following [this guide for Windows](https://phoenixnap.com/kb/how-to-install-python-3-windows) or [this guide for Mac](https://docs.python-guide.org/starting/install3/osx/).
+Make sure that you also install pip, a package installer for Python (this is included in both guides).

 You can verify that your Python and pip installation worked by running the below commands in a terminal/command prompt window

     # Verify python
     $ python --version